SSG-DRD-IOT/lab-eis-configurations-overview/understanding_ri_to_eis_conversion.md

 For our convenience, let's set an environmental variable called **EIS_HOME** to refer to the root level directory of the Edge Insights Software.

-**During the workshop be sure to check this location or ask your instructor. **
+**During the workshop be sure to check this location on YOUR COMPUTER or ask your instructor which directory EIS is installed in. **

 ```bash
 export EIS_HOME=/home/eis/IEdgeInsights-lab-restricted-zone-notifier